sscalvo/interfacegan/README.md

-# Finding Latent Space Boundary Vectors
+# Finding StyleGAN Latent Space Boundary Vectors
 ### Based on: InterFaceGAN - Interpreting the Latent Space of GANs for Semantic Face Editing